John Mercer Langston: Education and government positions

+Congress

 In 1888, Langston was urged to run for a seat in the U.S. House of Representatives by fellow Republicans, both black and white.
 Leaders of the biracial Readjuster Party, which had held political power in Virginia from 1879 to 1883, did not support his candidacy.

 Langston ran as a Republican and lost to his Democratic opponent.
 He, with Jesse Lawson as his legal counsel, contested the results of the election because of voter intimidation and fraud.
 After 18 months, the Congressional elections committee declared Langston the winner, and he took his seat in the U.S. Congress.
 He served for the remaining six months of the term, but lost his bid for reelection as conservative white Democrats had regained political control of Virginia.

 Langston was the first black person elected to Congress from Virginia, and he was the last for another century.
 In a period of increasing disenfranchisement of blacks in the South, he was one of five African Americans elected to Congress during the Jim Crow era of the last decade of the nineteenth century.
 Two men were elected from South Carolina and two from North Carolina.
 After them, no African Americans would be elected to Congress from the South until 1972, after passage of the Voting Rights Act to enforce the exercise of constitutional franchise rights for all citizens.

 In 1890 Langston was named as a member of the board of trustees of St. Paul Normal and Industrial School, a historically black college, when it was incorporated by the Virginia General Assembly.
 In this period, he also wrote his autobiography, which he published in 1894.

 From 1891 until his death in 1897, he practiced law in Washington, D.C.
 He died at his home, Hillside Cottage at 2225 Fourth Street NW in Washington, DC, on the morning of November 15.
 He was first buried at Harmony Cemetery in Maryland.
 Although there was discussion of reinterring him in Nashville, he was reinterred at Woodlawn Cemetery in Washington, DC.